 This dish puts other healthy leftover turkey recipes to shame.
-Chef Hugh Acheson puts his unique spin on gumbo by mixing untraditional spices like allspice and coriander with must-have thyme and filé powder.
+Chef Hugh Acheson puts his unique spin on gumbo by mixing untraditional spices like allspice, a bay leaf and coriander with must-have thyme and filé powder.
 Also called gumbo filé, filé powder is the finely ground leaves of the sassafras tree; look for it in well-stocked supermarkets or online.
 Serve the gumbo over rice and don't forget to pass the hot sauce.

 Turkey & Wild Rice Soup with Vegetables

 Try this easy, healthy turkey recipe to help you use your holiday extras.
 Wild rice adds a nutty flavor—plus extra protein and fiber—to this hearty soup.
 Instead of heavy cream, this recipe calls for milk and flour to give it its creamy texture.
 Try this easy, healthy turkey recipe to help you use your holiday extras.
 Thanksgiving turkey leftovers have never been so delicious.

 This healthy white turkey chili recipe is gorgeous, with flecks of green from zucchini, oregano and green chiles.
 We use one pound of ground turkey, but it’d be just as delicious with meat picked off the bone.
 If you really want to make the most of your leftover turkey, instead of using chicken stock you can use the turkey carcass to make turkey stock.
 After all the ingredients are added to the pot, we like to bring it to a boil and the reduce the heat to slowly simmer our chili for close to an hour to develop the best flavor, but if you're in a hurry, reduce the liquid by half and simmer for 20 to 25 minutes.